-- Form the dough into a circle and cut a cross in the top to help get the air into the dough.
+- Form the dough into a circle and cut a cross at the top to help get the air into the dough.
 It’s intended to be quite a deep cut but I tend to keep it a bit shallower as a preference.

-- Make in the middle of the oven for 35-40 minutes or until it sounds hollow when you tap the bottom.
+- Make it in the middle of the oven for 35-40 minutes or until it sounds hollow when you tap the bottom.
 The sound is quite distinctive so if you aren’t sure – put it back in for 3-4 minutes and try again.

 - Cool on a wire rack and enjoy!
 Molly loves this bread as a school snack as it's got a bit of sweetness and is quite filling.